 4. Poison Ivy

 Catwoman is a little bit of an anomaly in Batman’s world.
-Yes, she’s a thief and yes, she spent more time on the wrong side of the law than the right side.
+Yes, she’s a thief and spent more time on the wrong side of the law than the right.
 However, her time helping Batman can’t be ignored.

 No surprise here.
 The Joker is the Yin to Batman’s Yang.
 The two sit on opposing sides of the law, their belief systems, and what they stand for.
 Of all the enemies Batman has faced over the years, none hold more victories and have done more to him than the Joker.